-- 1 x 2 hour lecture weekly - 1 x 2 hour workshop weekly - Times and locations of lectures workshops vary throughout the year by cohort and group. - Please consult OSIS for times and locations for your regular lectures and workshop sessions. - Note that it may take some time for the published online timetable on OSIS or the MyTimetable pages to catch up with any changes.
+- Please consult OSIS, Studyspace and your KU email regularly to confirm times and locations of lectures and workshop sessions.
+These are subject to change! - Note that it has been known for the published online timetable on OSIS or the MyTimetable pages to take time to catch up with any changes.
 Thus you should ALWAYS check Studyspace the start of each week.
 Changes will also be emailed to your university email account.
-If Studyspace and/or an email sent to you contradicts the timetabling app, Studyspace and/or email should be considered the authoritative source.
+Check this too! - If Studyspace, an email, or something your lecturer tells you sent to you contradicts the timetabling app or OSIS, Studyspace, email or the lecturer should be considered the authoritative source!